-I met my best friend, Lance Washington, while we were working at QVC (the shopping channel) almost thirty years ago.
+I met my best friend, Lance Washington, while we were working at QVC shopping channel almost thirty years ago.
 We worked the overnight shift, answering telephones and taking orders.
-I had relocated to Pennsylvania from Tennessee, and kept to myself at work (my southern accent meant I had to repeat practically everything I said – people just loved listening to my accent at the time).
+I had relocated to Pennsylvania from Tennessee, and kept to myself at work (my southern accent meant I had to repeat everything I said – people just loved listening to my accent – so I stayed pretty quiet).
 I typically sat alone, read books during my shift, ate lunch alone, took breaks alone.

 I didn’t know at the time that he was wondering about me, “Who is this guy, and why is he always in a shell by himself?”